 The AEJM considers museum education as one of the key aspects of the work of Jewish museums.
 Education is a highly important tool for reaching out to museum audiences, within and outside the physical boundaries of the museum.
 Since 2012 the AEJM annually organizes a special professional development programme for museum educators working at Jewish museums in Europe.
+In 2012 and 2013, AEJM organised the Education Training Programme (ETP) and between 2014 and 2016 the Museum Education Seminar (MES).
+From 2017 to 2019 AEJM organised study visits on museum education.

 The MES has been organised in cooperation with the Vilna Gaon State Jewish Museum (2016), the Jewish Museum Vienna (2015) and the Oslo Jewish Museum (2014).
 The outcomes of the MES can be found in the educational project exchange section.
 Its predecessor, the Educators Training Programme, in cooperation with the POLIN Museum of the History of Polish Jews (2013) and the Jewish Historical Museum in Amsterdam (2012).